svet-b/grafana-mqtt-datasource/README.md

 You can also download and install the plugin from the URL above, or by cloning this repo directly.

-If going the Docker route, navigate to http://localhost:3000 in your web browser.
+Assuming you've gone down the Docker route, navigate to http://localhost:3000 in your web browser.
 Add the MQTT datasource via the usual Configuration > Data Sources > Add Data Source path.
 The only option to set is the WebSocket URL.
 For a broker running locally (see below) this could be ws://localhost:9001/.

 You can use the data source in any panel type.
 The only option to set is the topic on which to subscribe.
 Note that currently, after setting (or updating) the topic, you will need to save and reload the dashboard in order for the change to be picked up.